g8os/EFBD/docs/nbd/building.md

 # Building your NBD Server

-This documented supplements the building instructions in the [README](/nbdserver/readme.md) of the `nbdserver` source directory.
+This documentation supplements the building instructions in the [README](/nbdserver/readme.md) of the [`nbdserver`](/nbdserver) source directory.

 The below documentation uses a Docker container with JumpScale 8.2 installed, as documented in the [Jumpscale/developer](https://github.com/Jumpscale/developer) GitHub repository.

+Using this Docker container you can after having build the NDB Server, as documented here below, easily test it by following the instructions in the [Using your NBD Server](using.md) section.

 First set following environment variables:
 ```